MasiVidart/FileUploadAsync/README.md

 - Visual Studio HTML5 compatibility.
 If you are using VS 2010 or older, you may need to install an extension so it let you compile.
 - ScriptManager and UpdatePanel.

+# Browser compatibility:
+Since the user control uses HTML5 File System API to process the file on client side, it´s compatible with all major browsers:
+- IE 10+
+- Edge
+- Firefox
+- Webkit (Chrome, Safari, Opera, etc)

+However, it´s good to always have them up to date!

 # Usage
 ### Attributes: